 A Good Faith (GF) Violation is generated in cash accounts when a client purchases a security with unsettled funds and then sells the security prior to settlement of those funds.
-Three (3) unmet GF Violations in any 12-month rolling period will result in your account being restricted to trading only with settled funds for a period of 90 days.
+If three unmet GF Violations in any 12-month rolling period will result in your account being restricted to trading only with settled funds for a period of 90 days.
 If another GF Violation occurs during the 90-day period, the account may be restricted to all but closing transactions.

 A call option is an option contract that gives the buyer the right (but not the obligation) to buy a stock, bond, commodity, or other instrument at a specified price within a specific time period.

-A put option is an option contract that gives the buyer the right (but not the obligation) to sell a stock, bond, commodity, or other instrument at a specified price within a specific time period.
+A put option is an option contract that gives the buyer the right (but not the obligation) to sell a stock, bond, commodity, or other instrument at a specified price within a specific time period

 If you are long a call option that is in the money at expiration by at least $0.01, you should expect to purchase the underlying shares at the strike price.
 If you have insufficient funds to cover the purchase, a margin call will be generated on your account and Kensington Capital may force a liquidation of the position at prevailing market prices.